aspect-build/rules_ts/docs/troubleshooting.md

 Also see https://github.com/microsoft/TypeScript/issues/22208 - it's possible that TypeScript is resolving a `.ts` input where it should have used a `.d.ts` from another compilation.

-## tsconfig paths
+## Webpack resolution failures when dropping ts-loader

-The tsconfig.json `compilerOptions.paths` is often used for module names or simplifying import statements.
-A tool such as as webpack `ts-loader` enables webpack to understand such paths, when typescript compilation is moved to rules_ts this understanding within webpack may be lost.
+The `compilerOptions.paths` property in `tsconfig.json` is often used for module names or simplifying import statements.
+A tool such as [`ts-loader`](https://github.com/TypeStrong/ts-loader) enables Webpack to understand such paths.

+When typescript compilation is moved to a separate step under `rules_ts` this understanding within webpack may be lost since it only sees JavaScript inputs.

 Possible solutions:
 * `tsconfig-paths-webpack-plugin` webpack plugin for tsconfig paths (module names or just simplified import statements)